pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Accessing Sealed Criminal Court Records

 Under Pennsylvania state law, court records that have been sealed by court order may not be destroyed but will be unavailable to members of the general public (18 Pa.
 C. S. A. § 9121).
-To be eligible to access a sealed criminal court record, the requestor must be legally authorized (i.e. have a court order to this effect) or be a criminal justice officer, a staff of the state department of human services (child protective services division) or be a professional licensing agent/board.
+To be eligible to access a sealed criminal court record, the requester must be legally authorized (i.e., have a court order to this effect) or be a criminal justice officer, a staff member of the state department of human services (child protective services division), or a professional licensing agent/board.
 Persons who do not fit in any of these categories may not access a sealed record.

 Criminal Court Records & Criminal History Records